 And feature walls aren’t just reserved for the living room either, you can create an accent wall in any room of the house – from tiny corner nooks to your guest toilet (yes, even the toilet!).
 It’s time to pull out the paintbrush and grab some patterned wallpaper because your home is about to get a serious makeover.

 1. Shiplap wall

 When it comes to paint, you may think you have to stick to the usual one-colour approach or matte finish – but you don’t!
 You can shake things up by creating a textured look using a mix of shades.
-This wall combines a deep brown with lighter brown and touches of white.
-And the brown feature wall is the perfect base for the pink and grey bedding.
+This wall combines a deep blue with touches of green and white.

 3. Deep green

 This is one of the most trending colours this year, and with good reason.
 Deep, dark green makes a bold statement in any space, especially against white walls.
 This colour goes well with pops of yellow, gold, deep violet and light green.
 And remember, you don’t have to leave a feature wall bare!
 Fancy it up with paintings and pictures in ornate frames.

 4. Frame a feature piece

 If you have an area of your room that you want to highlight, bring attention to it by painting a feature wall around it.
 It may be your fireplace, for example.
 The brick can be painted white while the surrounding wall is lacquered in rich black paint.
 Accessorise this space with black frames, a monochrome rug and throw pillows to tie it all together.

 5. Paint a built-in wardrobe